Kolossion/ns8-test/README.md

 # ns8-test
-Small, RESTful API test in typescript and koa.
+Small, RESTful API test in typescript and express.